-It is a popular tourist destination for divers thanks to excellent diving and snorkeling spots, reefs and underwater caves around the entire island.
-Here it is possible to dive the SS President Coolidge, one of the largest and most accessible shipwrecks in the world, or swim in the blue holes where crystal clear water comes to the surface.
-Turtles, Manta Rays and Reef Sharks are regular visitors to the reefs.
+Above all, it is a popular tourist destination for divers thanks to excellent diving and snorkelling spots, reefs and underwater caves around the entire island.
+Firstly, it is possible to dive the SS President Coolidge, one of the largest and most accessible shipwrecks in the world.
+Secondly it is possible to swim in the blue holes where crystal clear water comes to the surface.
+Moreover, turtles, manta rays and reef sharks are regular visitors to the reefs.

-The capital Luganville has various shops, restaurants, hotels, small markets and an international airport.
+The capital Luganville has various shops, restaurants, hotels and the local Mama’s market, a waterfront covered market, selling home made souvenirs and food produce.
 The locals work in shops, hotels and in the fishing industries.
-Visitors can learn about the local culture by visiting the villages of the island where life is still very authentic.
+Visitors can learn about the culture by visiting the villages of the island where life is still very authentic.

 Photo credit: ©Vanuatu Tourism Office.
 Photographer David Kirkland